 Fazle is an experienced web developer and a Computer Science Engineer from India.
 With more than 4+ years of experience, he masters the art of Responsive Web Design (RWD).
 He's the author of the Book, Jump Start Bootstrap, published by SitePoint.
 He also excels in prototyping and developing hybrid apps for Mobiles and Smart TVs.
+You can also find him blogging about various web technologies on his own website HTMLxprs.

 Syed Fazle's articles